 The developers have built the new game engine from scratch, as opposed to cloning the original.
 "The older [an] engine gets, [the] less chance it'll become compatible with further systems; but in [the] case of OpenTomb, you can port it to any platform you wish," explains the OpenTomb FAQ.

-Although OpenTomb can run entirely in a browser and doesn’t require any installation, by the development team to explain everything about the project, and what's required to play the game.
+Although OpenTomb can run entirely in a browser and doesn’t require any installation, a Github page has been created by the development team to explain everything about the project, and what's required to play the game.
 And being open source, other developers can contribute to the build as well.